-Most of the Dutch start-ups conduct business on the internet.
-Like this, the Netherlands create highly skilled and entrepreneurial spirit driven individuals who collectively move the economy forward.
+Most Dutch start-ups conduct business on the internet.
+Like this, the Netherlands creates highly skilled and entrepreneurial spirit-driven individuals who collectively move the economy forward.

-In 2019, the Dutch tourism industry generated no less than 32 billion euros (39 billion dollars) and there were 813,000 Dutch people employed in this sector.
+In 2019, the Dutch tourism industry generated no less than 39 billion dollars (32 billion euros), and there were 813,000 Dutch people employed in this sector (CBS).

 In 2019 the Dutch tourism industry generated 32 billion euros:

 What makes the immigration policy of the Netherlands so clever is that it accepts mostly highly-skilled immigrants who drive the Dutch economy.

 Getting a working visa for the Netherlands is super easy for any highly skilled worker.
 The simple procedure of getting a working visa is the Dutch way of welcoming and building a skilled workforce of immigrants.

 Innovative immigrants not only contribute to the Dutch economy but also make it more competitive.
 Skilled immigrants with local innovators move the Dutch economy forward.